- <div style="background-image:url(/live/image/gid/59/width/1600/height/300/crop/1/29922_neuroscience_brains_header_2.rev.1450299792.png)"/>

 Medical Mysteries of Language

 Brett Grossman ’22, Danielle Herreweyers ’22, Kealey Humphrey ’22, Josephine Klein ’22, Jaleesa Lalani ’22, Samantha Stubbs ’22, and Megan Truman ’22, First-Year Studies Program and Biology Department, Lake Forest College, Lake Forest, IL 60045

 Students of FIYS106 Medical Mysteries of the Mind will present the neuroscience underlying how we communicate through language and they will delve into several current medical mysteries that are the cutting of scientific research.
 They will educate the audience using posters, models and interactive activities.

-Students of FIYS106 Medical Mysteries of the Mind will present he neuroscience underlying how engage in thought processes and they will delve into several current medical mysteries that are the cutting of scientific research.
+Students of FIYS106 Medical Mysteries of the Mind will present the neuroscience underlying how we engage in thought processes and they will delve into several current medical mysteries that are the cutting of scientific research.
 They will educate the audience using posters, models and interactive activities.

 Medical Mysteries of Sleep

 Ayman Atcha ’22, Connor Busch ’22, Bilal Khan ’22, Max Larkin ’22, and Cassandra Majewski ’22, First-Year Studies Program and Biology Department, Lake Forest College, Lake Forest, IL 60045